alex-is-learning/consensusism/source/content/1. Layer 1/Layer 1 (perceptions, ultimate reality).md

 	- [[Consonance (AKA consensus)]]
 	- [[Dissonance]]
 	- [[First Dart feelings]]
+	- Sensations → sight, sounds, the world, etc. Heidegger's like "being in the world" thing.
+The reality you're enmeshed in
 # Diagrams
 ## The two layers
 - From [[Guy (@nosilverv) - sensations vs imaginations model]]